luizofcanedo/luizofcanedo/README.md

 ### 🎓 Engineering Student

 I am an engineering student passionate about building systems from the ground up.
 I don't just memorize formulas; I believe in learning from **first principles** to understand the "why" behind the code.
-Currently at **FutureLab/Stellantis**, also building scalable data solutions for the global market.
+I also larp sometimes in my freetime and use neovim and arch btw in my second pc lol.

 ---